doug3230/SameGame-Clone/Readme.md

 -------------
 A compiled Windows executable can be found at main/SameGame-Clone.exe

-This executable can be run anywhere but make sure that it is always in the same folder as main/files (as that's where any necessary images and sounds are kept).
+This executable can be run anywhere.
+In fact you can delete everything else and it will still work.

 For developers